Digital Program | Nature Play the Wurundjeri Way

 - About Aboriginal culture and Wurundjeri connections to the land

 - How to appreciate, respect and care for living and non-living things

 - How to explore the natural environment using all of their senses

 - About the unique habitats of Australian animals

 Want to come face-to-face with our incredible wildlife and extend your students' learning in their environment?
 Book in an excursion to one of our three amazing zoos.

-Use the activities in the Teaching Guide (below) and Student Workbook to spark students’ curiosity before their online workshop.
+Use the activities in the Teaching Guide (below) and Workbook to spark students’ curiosity before their online workshop.

 Connect and Understand

 Through story, song and guided investigations children will learn about how animals, plants and people are all connected and how to care for the environment – just as the Wurundjeri people do.